geomesa/geomesa.github.io/_posts/2014-06-04-geomesa-authorizations.md

 No results
 {% endhighlight %}

-### Insight Into How the Tutorial Works

-The code for querying through WFS is available in the following class:

-* ```geomesa.tutorial.GeoServerAuthorizationsTutorial```
+### INSIGHT INTO HOW THE TUTORIAL WORKS

-The interesting code for this tutorial is contained in the 'main' method:
+The code for querying through WFS is available in the class ```geomesa.tutorial.GeoServerAuthorizationsTutorial```.
+The interesting code for this tutorial is contained in the ``main`` method:

 {% highlight java %}
 // create the URL to GeoServer.
 Note that we need to point to the 'GetCapabilities' request,